magamig/hif-benchmarking/README.md

 ### Extensions

-HSI methods' extensions with code publicly available.
-These should be regarded as extensions to the base pipelines and not as a new methods.
-The extensions take a super-resolution image (output of the HSI method) together with the MS and HS images as inputs, and provide an improved super-resolution image as output.
+Extensions of HSI methods with publicly available code.
+These should be regarded as extensions to the base pipelines and not as a separate methods.
+These take as input a super-resolution image (output of the HSI method) together with the MS and HS images (original HSI method input); and provide as input an improved super-resolution image.
 The wrappers for these extensions are not implemented in this repository yet.

 | Method | Year | Code | Paper |
 | --- | --- | --- | --- |